 Stealing Home: 'Battle for Brooklyn' Tells an Epic Tale of Eminent Domain

 In 2003 filmmakers Michael Galinsky and Suki Hawley read a story in The New York Times about a development project that would bring the New Jersey Nets to Brooklyn.
 But the story sounded more like a "funky press release" that didn't sit quite right with them.
 And rightly so.
 A few days later Galinsky saw a little green xerox poster that said, "Stop the Project," with a woman's phone number on it.
-Galinsky, who lives in Brooklyn with Hawley,
+Galinsky, who lives in Brooklyn with Hawley, called the number.

 The woman turned out to be intrepid journalist/activist/writer Patti Hagan, who was concerned about the proposed Atlantic Yards Project long before anyone else knew much about it.
 The $4.9 billion venture, supported by local government supported by local government, and to be carried out by Forest City Ratner, one of the largest developers in New York City, included a new basketball arena, shops, restaurants and housing--all designed by celebrated architect Frank Gehry.
 But in order to begin the project and "build a new community from scratch," people were going to be forced out of their homes, some of whom had been living there for generations.